johto/pgfisher/README.md

 ----------------

 The code in this repository does not build as provided.
-Any user of this project is expected to write their own "plugin" package and drop is into a directory called plugin.
+Any user of this project is expected to write their own "plugin" package and drop it into a directory called plugin.
 An example of such a plugin can be found in the [example\_plugin](https://github.com/johto/pgfisher/tree/master/example_plugin) directory.